-In order to help you package and best prepare your entry candidacy to the GRANDS PRIX DU DESIGN Award, we’ve pulled together some useful hints and tips.
+To help you prepare your entry to the GRANDS PRIX DU DESIGN Awards, we’ve pulled together some useful hints and tips.

 Go through the following best practices to win over the jury members:

 2. Draw a clear explanation of what makes your entry better than the competition and clearly state how your idea is unique, functional, or interesting.